SalesConnection/Caction-Support/docs/Asset_Filter_No_Customer.md

 ## How to filter asset : No Customer Attached

-1) Select left corner menu icon to open sidebar. <br>
+1) 1.
+Click the menu icon (three horizontal lines) in the top left corner to go to the Main Navigation. <br>
 <p align="center">
          <img src="img2/Asset_Filter_No_Customer_Step_1.png" alt="How to filter asset : No Customer Attached">
 </p><br>